Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

     - Do not bother with a `Redirect URI` - leave it blank.
 Nobody is going to use this interactively.

-- You have an app registration.
-Arrange that it can log in.
+- You have an app registration. *If you are using the client credentials model only*, create it some credentials.

     - Save off the `client ID` (shown as "Application (client) ID" in the overview)